A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Background and problem formulation

 \section{Background and problem formulation}

-We first provide formulation for posterior distribution of parameter and its convergence rate in Section~\ref{subsec:posterior_parameter}.
-Then we demonstrate that the posterior distribution is a stationary distribution of a diffusion process in Section~\ref{subsec:diffusion_posterior}.
-Finally, we define the population likelihood function and provide smoothness conditions of that function and the prior distribution in Section~\ref{subsec:empirical_population}.
+This section is devoted to background material along with formulation of the problems studied in this paper.
+We first set up the problem of studying convergence rates for posterior distributions over parameters in \Cref{subsec:posterior_parameter}, and provide background on its representation as the stationary distribution of a Langevin diffusion process in in \Cref{subsec:diffusion_posterior}.
+Finally, we define the population likelihood function, and introduce various smoothness conditions in \Cref{subsec:empirical_population}.